 In June 2014 the Confucius Institute at the University of Geneva launched CHIPOMAP, a three-year multi-disciplinary project bringing together Chinese Studies, Science & Technology Studies and Risk Studies, supported by the Swiss National Science Foundation.
 CHIPOMAP investigates the role of open-access pollution-monitoring solutions within the environmental crisis facing contemporary China.
 In particular, it will examine the workings of one NGO: the Institute for Public Environmental Affairs (IPE) and its development of the China Pollution Map (CPM).
 The CPM is a software that gathers data on environmental violations provided by local Environmental Protection Bureaus (EPBs).
 The data collected is subsequently geo-referenced and made publicly available.
 Hereby the CPM becomes one of China’s most comprehensive cartographic databases of pollution incidents.
 In order to trace such developments in Chinese environmental governance, this research project combines (a) in-depth analysis of the technical evolution of the software for the China Pollution Map; and (b) ethnographic studies of IPE, EPBs, factories, audit organizations and other relevant parties and NGOs in China.

 These two analytical approaches will provide a better understanding of the role of CPM for environmental monitoring and management in China.
 Moreover, the interdisciplinary make-up of the research team as well as the ever growing necessity to view environmental issues from an inter-disciplinary and trans-disciplinary perspective, will be the basis for numerous workshops, events and conferences related to the broad topic of environmental protection inside and outside of China that will be hosted by the Confucius Institute.

 CHIPOMAP is led by Dr. Basile Zimmermann in collaboration with Dr. Christine Leuenberger (Cornell University, USA), Prof. Valérie November (LATTS/Ecole des Ponts ParisTech, France), and Prof. LI Lulu (Renmin University, China).
 For further details on the project, contact CHIPOMAP’s main researcher Dr. Matteo Tarantino ().

 The CHIPOMAP project is funded by grant #153291 provided by the Swiss National Science Foundation.

 Tarantino, M. "Competing Standards in the Communication of Environmental Risk in Beijing".
 In P. Maeseele et al. (eds.)
-The Local and The Digital, Palgrave MacMillan (accepted for publication).
+The Local and The Digital, Palgrave MacMillan (forthcoming).